ddcampayo/polyFEM/README.md

 # Requires

 CGAL 4.8
-eigen3 3.2.9 libs
+eigen3 3.2.9 libs:
-( sudo cp -r cmake/ /usr/local/include/eigen3/ )
+install as explained in INSTALL file (second option, the one that involves cmake), then sudo cp -r cmake/ /usr/local/include/eigen3